saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 <img src="assets/1.05N.png" alt="pom.xml" width="350"/>

-### Update .pom File
+### The pom.mxl File

-For now, update the .pom file with the following dependencies.
+The `pom.xml` file is what Maven uses to identify which dependencies to install and update.
+To start off, you will updated `pom.xml` with your dependencies.
 Maven will install and use these dependencies alongside the test code.
 Note that the versions may be out of date and you may want to use a more updated version of JUnit, Selenium, or Selenium drivers.

 ```